 Ginger tea?
 Headaches?
 Well, let me tell you a little something, something about Ginger.
 It’s a cure-all in a little root.
-Your tummy loves it, you head loves it, your nerves love it.
+Your tummy loves it, your head loves it, your nerves love it.
 It’s like one big love fest for your body.
 Naturally.
 It’s got this all-natural pain reliever thing about it.
 It’s a lovely little perk of being the Ginger plant.
 God said “let’s make this plant have super-powers”…POOF!

 Ginger Tea helps soothe tummies, and heads, and nerves, and my work-out woes.
 It’s currently my new fave.
 Right after sleep.
 Before cold season we drink copius amounts of this stuff.
 And during cold season.
 And after.
 Basically all year long.